lifelib-dev/lifelib/makedocs/source/quickstart/index.rst

 Getting lifelib
 ---------------

-If you are on Windows, simply download lifelib with WinPython from :doc:`here <download>`.
+If you are on Windows, simply download lifelib with WinPython from :doc:`here </download>`.
 Unzip the file.
 No installation is required.
 The file contains a custom Python distribution based on `WinPython`_ distribution, which includes preinstalled